Ukrainian Autocephalous Orthodox Church: Reestablishment in late 1980s

+Priest Bohdan Mykhailechko, head of the Initiative Committee, took part in the service and addressed the faithful with a statement of support for the initiative of the church of St. apostles Peter and Paul in Lviv.
+He emphasized: "Moscow did not have and cannot have any jurisdiction over our Church."
+Telegrams were sent to Ecumenical Patriarch Demetrios I; Metropolitan of the Ukrainian Orthodox Church of the USA Mstyslav (Skrypnyk); and Metropolitan of the Ukrainian Orthodox Church of Canada Wasyly (Fedak) with a message about the change of jurisdiction.
+The collection of signatures for the application in the name of the Commissioner for Religious Confessions at the Lviv Regional Executive Committee, Yuliyan Reshetyl, was completed.

+On October 22, 1989, the freelance bishop of the Russian Orthodox Church, Ioan Bodnarchuk, arrived in Lviv at the invitation of the clergy to lead the communities that had transferred to the UAOC.
+He conducted the Divine Service, after which he ordained a deacon, a graduate of the Lviv Polygraphic Institute, Yuri Boyko, who was elected to the first democratic city council of Lviv.
+Thus, he entered the canonical management of the UAOC communities.
+Priests of the Lviv Region, led by Bishop Ioan, held the first diocesan council.

 The church regained state recognition in 1991, which is known as the "third resurrection" of the UAOC.
 Initially it was governed from abroad by Patriarch Mstyslav (Skrypnyk).
 Subsequent to his death in 1993, he was succeeded by Patriarch Volodomyr.
-The Patriarch would, during his time as patriarch, separate from the UAOC to found the Ukrainian Orthodox Church – Kyiv Patriarchate (UOC-KP), together with Metropolitan (now Patriarch) Filaret Denysenko.
+The patriarch would, during his time as patriarch, separate from the UAOC to found the Ukrainian Orthodox Church – Kyiv Patriarchate (UOC-KP), together with Metropolitan (now Patriarch) Filaret Denysenko.
 Those not willing to accept this change continued the UAOC with a new primate, Patriarch Dymytriy Yarema.

+In November of 1991, the Ukrainian Autocephalous Ukrainian Church had 14 eparchies, 11 bishops (episcopes) and 1,600 parishes.

-On October 16, 2000, the Church Sobor in Ukraine elected Metropolitan Mefodiy (Kudriakov) of Ternopil to lead the church.
+On October 16, 2000, the Church Sobor in Ukraine elected Metropolitan Methodius (Kudriakov) of Ternopil to lead the church.

 The Patriarchal Cathedral of the UAOC is the historic Church of St. Andrew the First-Called in Kyiv.
 It was built between 1747 and 1754 and was designed by the famous architect Bartolomeo Rastrelli.
 Although used for regular liturgical services of the Ukrainian Autocephalous Orthodox Church, the edifice had previously been a part of the historical park "Sofia-Kyiv."
 The Ukrainian government returned the church to the legal possession of the UAOC on 21 May 2008.